 Tip #7: Remember That, In Everyone's Life, There Are Always Ups And Downs

-Even when something tragic happens, like the death of a family member, it's important to remember that you're still here.
+Even when something tragic happens, like the death of a family and friend, it's important to remember that you're still here.
 You still have time to enjoy your life before your time is up, too.
 So, what are you going to do with the time that is left?
-For the sake of your health and happiness, and for the sake of the health and happiness of everyone around you, it is crucial that you take the necessary steps to stay optimistic.
+For the sake of your health and happiness, and for the sake of the health and happiness of everyone around you, it's crucial that you take the necessary steps to stay optimistic.

-Don't let that half-full glass become half-empty.
+Don't view your half-full glass as a glass half empty.
 Approach life with a smile and a can-do attitude, and you'd be amazed at how your life can change.
 The way you take on everyday activities can be changed for the better, and you may even find yourself surrounded by a different and more upbeat group of people than those who surrounded you before.
 No longer are you the Debbie Downer that brings everyone down at work.
 Now, you're a team leader who doesn't sweat the small stuff because you understand that after the dust settles, it's all just small stuff.